Chapters and Groups of the ASA

 - Log out at the top right banner of the web page

 ANITA is a virtual national institute which aims to ensure that the needs of Australian theoretical astrophysics are represented at a national and international level.

 The goals of ANITA are to raise the profile of Australian theoretical astrophysics, encourage national collaboration, foster international links, facilitate theoretical astrophysics meetings, and provide input into national policy.

 All enquiries can be made by contacting ANITA at email@example.com.

 Early Career Researcher (ECR)

-The Early Career Researcher chapter is a new chapter of the Astronomical Society of Australia (ASA) that will act to support the needs and development of Early Career Researchers in the Australian astronomy community.
+The Early Career Researcher chapter is a chapter of the Astronomical Society of Australia (ASA) that acts to support the needs and development of Early Career Researchers in the Australian astronomy community.
 It does this through the following priorities:

 - Inform the members about opportunities for professional training and support